 The best way to completely relax on your annual vacation is to feel truly comfortable, at ease, and at home.
-For LGBT travelers, couples, and families, feeling welcomed while in a strange city can be especially important.
-Fortunately, Chicago hotels take pride in noting that they’re LGBT-friendly, though some establishments have a stronger reputation than others.
+For LGBTQ travelers, couples, and families, feeling welcomed while in a strange city can be especially important.
+Fortunately, Chicago hotels take pride in noting that they’re LGBTQ-friendly, though some establishments have a stronger reputation than others.

 In Boystown, you’ll find guesthouses, hotels, and hostels ready to accommodate and near to bars, clubs, shopping, and nightlife.
 City Suites Chicago, The Willows Hotel, Hotel Versey Days Inn Chicago, and Hotel Lincoln are in just the right location.
 The Days Inn is a comfortable and and affordable choice, with a funky lobby and look, concierge, and onsite parking.
 The Willows Hotel, a self-described “European-style boutique hotel” provides breakfast for free and 24-hour coffee and tea.
 City Suites Chicago touts their love of Art Deco design and features a large dining area for guests to meet up and plan their next outing.